gladstargtschool6/og-github-floss-subs/README.md

 If you've deployed the project with Vercel, it will have created a repository for you which you can clone to your local machine:

 - Clone the repository in GitHub
-- In your local machines' terminal, command: git clone "<paste your cloned repo here>"
+- In your local machines' terminal, command: git clone "paste your cloned repo here"
 - cd into your app
 - Command: the cloned repo will be on the (master) branch, to change it to (main) command: git branch -M main
 - Command: git add .
-- Command: git commit -m "<your message here>"
+- Command: git commit -m "your message here"
 - Command: git push
 - In github, navigate to your repo -> Settings -> Branches
 - In 'Default' section, from dropdown, select 'main', then choose 'update', 'I understand ...'